Aryan-Singh03/video-translation-pipeline/README.md

    python setup.py
    ```

-   This will download the OpenVoice model and checkpoint files needed for voice cloning.
+   This will download everything from requirements.txt as well as OpenVoice model and checkpoint files needed for voice cloning.

 ## Usage